mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

 when prompted for a default realm enter (in all-caps) `ATHENA.MIT.EDU`

+If you miss the prompt, that's ok, just run:

+    $ sudo dpkg-reconfigure krb5-config

 ## Getting a Ticket

 Once the installation is complete it is time to get a ticket.